fpelliccioni/fpelliccioni.github.io/_posts/2014-05-20-writing-min-function-part1.markdown

 - write the *max* function
 - refine the requirements of *min* and *max*
 - implement them in real programming languages
-- analyze the functions provided by popular (and not so popular) programming languages.
+- analyze the API provided by some programming languages.

 Stay tuned!